Oncoscience

 In addition, Dr. Blagosklonny has served as an associate editor or a member of the editorial board of such journals as Cancer Research, International Journal of Cancer, Leukemia, Cell Death Differentiation, Cancer Biology & Therapy, American Journal of Pathology, Autophagy, and others.

 Misha was a funny and witty person, who always had very interesting and unconventional opinions about various topics and was always looking for the roots of different matters.
 Everyone who knew him for a long time felt that they grew as a person because of his influence.
-He realized himself in this life as a scientist, editor and a family man.
+He realized himself in this life as a scientist, editor, family man and a friend.

 Dr. Blagosklonny envisioned his cancer battle as a mission to explore how metastatic cancer can be treated with curative intent.
 He published several articles about his battle, sharing original ideas and pushing the boundaries of cancer treatment in collaboration with his doctors.
+In his own words, Dr. Blagosklonny was near-curing of incurable cancer.
+He was in remission about two years and stayed active until the last days.

 Dr. Blagosklonny passed away at his home in Boston, MA.